speedyburnzales/LibreELEC.tv-addon-brutefir/README.md

 The above script is included, copy or append it to `/storage/.config/autostart.sh`.

     echo 'sh /storage/.kodi/addons/service.system.brutefir/usr/share/brutefir/pulseaudio.sh' >> /storage/.config/autostart.sh

-## Configuration

-BruteFIR loads its configuration from file `/storage/.brutefir_config`.
-An exmaple is provided in

-    /storage/.kodi/addons/service.system.brutefir/usr/share/brutefir/brutefir_config.example

-By configuring a PulseAudio `device`-name the sound-server will auto-connect the sink-inputs and source-outputs to the configured and available sinks and sources.

-Configure different application-names via param `app_name` if you have multiple instances of BruteFIR connecting to the same PulseAudio-server.

 ## Build the addon